RoadFed: A Multimodal Federated Learning System for Improving Road Safety: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank MD Samiur Rahman and Zhen Yu for their help in the experiments, and Weihong Ju for his assistance in building the web platform based on Google Maps for displaying the detection results.
-This work was supported in part by the National Natural Science Foundation of China (Grant No. 62406215).
+The authors would like to thank MD Samiur Rahman for their help in the experiments, and Weihong Ju for his assistance in building the web platform based on Google Maps for displaying the detection results.
+This work was supported in part by the National Natural Science Foundation of China (62406215, 72402156, 62072321), the fundamental Research Funds for the Central Universities, the Science and Technology Program of Jiangsu Province (BZ2024062), the Natural Science Foundation of the Jiangsu Higher Education Institutions of China (22KJA520007), Suzhou Planning Project of Science and Technology (2023ss03, SYG2025129, SNG2025010), and Key Laboratory of General Artificial Intelligence and Large Models in Provincial Universities, Soochow University.